Routine Vet Care for Senior Dogs

 Are supplements a substitute for senior wellness screening?

 No. Supplements cannot replace physical exams, lab trends, or diagnostic testing when a new symptom appears.
 They may be part of a broader plan, but they do not identify hidden disease or clarify whether a change is pain, organ stress, or something else.
+If considering a daily support product, discuss it during the visit and keep other variables stable so outcomes are easier to interpret.

 How should diet changes be handled in older dogs?